rust-unofficial/patterns/intro.md

 You can break them, but if you do you should have a good reason for it.

 TODO: Mention why Rust is a bit special - functional elements, type system, borrow checker

+## Participate
+If you are interested in contributing to the Patterns catalogue, check out the [./CONTRIBUTING.md].